Education4Climate/Education4Climate/README.md

 Unicrawl is a tool for crawling and analyzing data from higher education schools.

-This tool is developped in the context of the project Education4Climate developed by the volunteering group 'The Shifters' - Belgium.
+This tool is developed in the context of the project Education4Climate by the volunteering group 'The Shifters' - Belgium.

 The scope of the project is the higher education schools in Belgium but the methods used here could easily